-Step 2.
-Prepare another paper Form 1042-S.
+Step 1.
+Prepare a paper Form 1042-S.

-- Enter all the correct information on the form, including the recipient name and address, money amounts, and codes. - Enter an "X" in the CORRECTED box at the top of the form.
+- Enter all the correct information on the form, including the recipient name and address, money amounts, and codes. - Enter an "X" in the AMENDED box at the top of the form.

-CORRECTED box.
-Enter an "X" in the CORRECTED box of Copy A only if you are correcting a Form 1042-S you previously filed with the IRS.
-Enter an "X" in the CORRECTED box you give to the recipient only if you are correcting a Form 1042-S previously furnished to the recipient.
+AMENDED box.
+Enter an "X" in the AMENDED box of Copy A only if you are amending a Form 1042-S you previously filed with the IRS.
+Enter an "X" in the AMENDED box you give to the recipient only if you are correcting a Form 1042-S previously furnished to the recipient.
 You must provide statements to recipients showing the corrections as soon as possible.

-Step 3.
-File the voided paper Forms 1042-S with a Form 1042-T. File the corrected paper Forms 1042-S with a separate Form 1042-T. See the Form 1042-T instructions for information on filing these forms.
+Step 2.
+File the amended paper Form 1042-S with a Form 1042-T. See the Form 1042-T instructions for information on filing these forms.